 Undaunted, I entered a 5k and was delighted to make my goal of breaking 12:00 per mile pace my first time out.
 This earned me 8th out of 8 in my age group, tough company when it’s the Bowerman Athletic Club 5k on the Nike campus in Beaverton.

 At the beginning of August I felt that biennial tug and arrived in Moscow for the last seven days of my seventh World Championships.
 I pledged to write every day, and kept in touch with Sieg Lindstrom, Track and Field News’ Managing Editor, with whom I’d struck up a correspondence after the Canadian meets.

 T+FN is certainly the most prominent track and field resource in the United States and, with Great Britain’s Athletics Weekly, one of two key sites in the world.
 Far more than the track and field world tunes in during World and Olympic championships, and the T+FN center column, “The Day’s Best Reading,” has achieved holy grail status among track writers.

 It’s hard for me to understate the importance of this publication in my life.
 I’ve read it since my days at Oregon, and several times I’ve joined their tours to World and Olympic Championships.
 Through these I have made more friends than I can count, most especially the track and field family I affectionately call “my posse,” whom I first met in Sevilla in 1999, the very same night I met Trine Hattestad, in the very same place.

-The Moscow tour stayed in several hotels and, knowing my posse, I registered at one of the hotels in the hope of finding them there.
-I wrote Sieg to let him know I’d made it and asked him where he was staying.
+The Moscow tour stayed in several hotels and, knowing my posse, I registered at one of them in the hope of finding them there.
+I wrote Sieg to let him know I’d made it and asked where he was staying.
 We were all at the same hotel.